 - I am a professional marketer who believes in running a profitable business.
 This means consistent predictable revenue that we can reinvest back into growth, people, and impacting the world (or at least, the digital marketing industry) for the better.
 I think everyone should desire to have a profitable and growing business.

-- My main business Credo, the site you are on, specializes in matching businesses with vetted expert marketing consultants and agencies (herein: firms) and helping them hire.
+- My main business Credo, the site you are on, specializes in matching businesses with vetted expert marketing agencies and helping them hire.

-- I have been in the industry full time for almost 9 years, and working around SEO/digital marketing/the web for 14 going back to my university days in Virginia.
+- I have been in the industry full time for 12 years, and working around SEO/digital marketing/the web for 14 going back to my university days in Virginia.
 In that time, everything has changed.
 What may have been a good idea before may not be now.

 - SEO used to be much more straightforward as an acquisition channel.
 Before Panda (low quality content) and Penguin (manipulative links), it was much easier to game the search algorithms.
 Now it is much much harder, and getting harder every day.
 Want proof?
 Look at all the former “black hat” SEOs who have gone completely legitimate/above the board because the super manipulative stuff stopped working nearly as well.